jmcheon/jmcheon.github.io/_posts/2024-10-03-GemmeSprint.md

 )
 ```

-I ranged the `max_steps` parameter, for epoch, to check the training process and continued fine-tuning with using the same model.
+I ranged the `max_steps` parameter, which is for epoch, to check the training process and continued fine-tuning using the same model.

 ```python
 from transformers import TrainingArguments